temporalio/documentation/docs/go/how-to-develop-a-worker-program-in-go.md

   - workers
 ---

+import {RelatedReadContainer, RelatedReadItem} from '../components/RelatedReadList.js'

 <!-- prettier-ignore -->
 import * as HowToSetWorkerOptionsInGO from './how-to-set-workeroptions-in-go.md'
 import * as HowToSetRegisterWorkflowOptionsInGo from './how-to-set-registerworkflowoptions-in-go.md'
 import * as HowToSetRegisterActivityOptionsInGo from './how-to-set-registeractivityoptions-in-go.md'
 import * as HowToSpawnAWorkflowExecutionInGo from './how-to-spawn-a-workflow-execution-in-go.md'
+import * as HowToDevelopAnActivityDefinitionInGo from './how-to-develop-an-activity-definition-in-go.md'
+import * as HowToDevelopAWorkflowDefinitionInGo from './how-to-develop-a-workflow-definition-in-go.md'

 Create an instance of [`Worker`](https://pkg.go.dev/go.temporal.io/sdk/worker#Worker) by calling [`worker.New()`](https://pkg.go.dev/go.temporal.io/sdk/worker#New), available via the `go.temporal.io/sdk/worker` package, and pass it the following parameters: